Art therapy for ageing well,

 Who can benefit from it?

-Art therapy can support older adults, seniors, and carers, especially when facing life changes such as dementia, grief, illness, or retirement.
+Art therapy can support older adults and their carers, especially when facing life changes such as dementia, grief, illness, or retirement.
 It offers comfort, connection, and strength during challenging times.

 Do I need art skills?